GingertronMk1/gingertronmk1.github.io/cvs/theatre.md

 ---
-layout: cv
+layout: default
-title: Theatre CV
+title: Theatrical CV
 ---

-{% include hero.html content="Theatrical CV" %}

 # Profile
 I am a Computer Science graduate with a 2:1 MSci.